-For QRP portable and backpacking activities from mountains, summits, national parks, castles, beaches, e.t.c. using battery powered K1 with max 7 W or SGC-2020 with max 20 W and Inv-Vee link dipole or wire vertical with ground mounted radials, supported by 5m fishing pole or tree limb.
+- For QRP portable and backpacking activities from mountains, summits, national parks, castles, beaches, e.t.c. using battery powered K1 with max 7 W and Inv-Vee link dipole or wire vertical with ground mounted radials, supported by 5m fishing pole or tree limb.
 The article of Z35M: "Flight of the QRP Bird ... or the Freedom of QRP" was published in CQ Amateur Radio, June 2012.

-Photo below: Activation from a hill using battery powered K1 and BullDog mini paddle
+Photo below: QRP activation from a hill using battery powered K1 and Inv - Vee antenna

 1984: First radio contact from club station YU5FCA, later Z37FCA.

 1987: First personal call sign YU5KV, later 4N5KV, Z32KV, Z35M.

 1991: Made the first historical radio contact from the independent Republic of Macedonia.

 1994: Founder of the Macedonian Telegraphic Group, MCWG;made his first DX-pedition in Albania, ZA/Z32KV